AlwaysBCoding/dbc/notes.md

 I am 5'10 and 195 lbs. can we classify?

-The line is called a "separating hyperplane" or decision boundary
+The line is called a "separating hyperplane" or decision boundary.
+You can see that we would classify me as a Male which is the right decision to make.

-# Decision Boundary
+This starts to break down when we have multiple classes to classify.
+We need a new approach, time to introduce the concept of nearest neighbor.

 # Nearest Neighbor

 # Measuring Distance